KevinAst/MyWeb/FireWithin/SermonSeries.md

 see this activity listed in the {{book.RevisionHistory}} _(a change implemented in the v27.0??LINK release)_.

-As a result, this table shows the complete history of each sermon
+As a result, the following table shows the complete history of each sermon series:
-series:

 - when it was introduced
 - whether it was a Sunday or Mid Week series